mothur/mothur.github.io/_wiki/edamame.md

     mothur > summary.tax(taxonomy=current, count=current)

 This creates a pick.tax.summary file with the undesirables removed.
-At this point we have curated our data as far as possible and we\'re ready to see what our error rate is.
+At this point we have curated our data as far as possible and we're ready to see what our error rate is.

 ## Assessing error rates